 Check out this post for a detailed look at the various aspects of fertility that acupuncture and herbs address during each phase of the menstrual cycle.

 Outside the clinic, I have women start taking their basal body temperature throughout the month so we can observe subtle changes in cycle that give us important clues into where their imbalances lie which are contributing to the problem.

 I also have her monitor other changes (such as cervical mucous) through the month which indicate to me her state of balance between yin, yang, (correlated with estrogen and progesterone among other things) and other components that when balanced should result in easy pregnancy and a healthy pregnancy and birth.
 As the months of treatment go by, we witness improvement in all the markers we are monitoring.
-Often, a woman that has a spotty history of ovulation will very quickly, even in the first few months, begin to ovulate naturally.
+Often, a woman that has a spotty history of ovulation will very quickly, even in the first several weeks, begin to ovulate naturally.

 In my experience, it can take as little as 3 to 6 cycles of regular treatment before conception.
 Each woman will be evaluated individually, and in some cases will be asked to bring in any diagnostic bloodwork or imaging that she has had done.
 We will fit these lab results into her Chinese Medical diagnosis and watch for them to improve over the cycles of treatment.